NewsLocal NewsIn Your NeighborhoodCorpus Christi

 Elena Flores is the owner of 'Sew Bonita'

-Elena Flores, the owner of retail store 'Sew Bonita', is from Eagle Pass, Texas, and moved to Corpus Christi in 2001.
-She said her upbringing in a 'border town' is why she opened up the store, and why it offers items that celebrate Mexican culture.
-She said the color, smell, and food was something she wanted in her store to give a safe space for others in the Coastal Bend to enjoy and be a part of.
+Elena Flores, the owner of the retail store 'Sew Bonita', is from Eagle Pass, Texas, and moved to Corpus Christi in 2001.
+She said her upbringing in a 'border town' is why she opened up the store and why it offers items that celebrate Mexican culture.
+She said the color, smell, and food were something she wanted in her store to give a safe space for others in the Coastal Bend to enjoy and be a part of.

 Her hardest challenge, she told KRIS 6 News, of starting her own business was self-teaching from ground zero.